Flu Breakdown: The 2017 Influenza Season

 By Kathleen Colduvell RN, BSN, BA, CBC

-Influenza, a contagious respiratory illness, does not discriminate who, when, and where it strikes.
+Influenza, a contagious respiratory illness, does not discriminate against who, when, and where it strikes.
 It is crucial for nurses and other healthcare professionals to understand the flu’s etiology, symptoms, prevention, and treatment in the interest of their own health, as well as the well-being of their patients and communities.

 Those most at risk from influenza are the elderly, newborn infants, as well as individuals with lung disease, immunocompromised conditions, asthma, and preexisting heart conditions.
 State health departments across the country are currently on high alert for the remainder of the flu season as hospitals work in conjunction with the CDC to develop contingency plans in case the number of infected individuals increases exponentially.